 Dr. Walt Mahaffee is a research plant pathologist with the USDA-Agriculture Research Service and courtesy faculty with the Department of Botany and Plant Pathology and core member of Oregon Wine Research Institute at Oregon State University.
 He has prepared the update below.

-This project, which receives funding from the Oregon Wine Board, is part of a larger effort to develop improved methods for managing, assessing and mitigating fungicide resistance.
-The larger effort has also received funding from USDA-NIFA-SCRI, Northwest Center for Small Fruits Research and American Vineyard Foundation.
+This project is part of a larger effort to develop improve methods for managing, assessing and mitigating fungicide resistance.
+The larger effort has received funding from USDA-NIFA-SCRI program, Northwest Center for Small Fruits Research, American Vineyard Foundation, and the Oregon Wine Board.
 This work is built upon prior funding from OWB for grape powdery mildew monitoring.

 Persistence of Fungicide Resistance in Grape Powdery Mildew

-The long term goal of this research is to understand how fungicide resistance persists among grape powdery mildew (E. necator) in vineyards, and how to mitigate resistance development to rejuvenate efficiency of cost effective fungicides; specifically Quinone outside inhibitors (QoI) and Demethylation inhibitors (DMI).
+The long term goal of this research is to understand how fungicide resistance persists among grape powdery mildew (E. necator) in vineyards, and how to mitigate resistance development and therefore rejuvenate the efficiency of cost-effective fungicides, specifically Quinone outside inhibitors (QoI) and Demethylation inhibitors (DMI).

-- Assess fitness (rate of reproduction and over-wintering) of necator isolates that are sensitive and resistant QoI and DMI fungicides;
+- Assess the fitness (rate of reproduction and over-wintering) of necator isolates that are sensitive and resistant QoI and DMI fungicides.

-- Determine if correlation exists between frequency of the Y136 genetic mutation and fungicide resistance.
+- Determine if correlation exists between mutation frequency and fungicide resistance.

 Importance to the Oregon wine community:

-In 2015, mildew control failures in numerous vineyards in Oregon were associated with the presence of mildew populations resistant to both QoI (FRAC group 11) and DMI (FRAC group 3) fungicides.
-Subsequent surveys of all Oregon appellations demonstrated that more than 90% of the samples had mildew isolates resistant to one or both of the fungicides classes.
+In 2015, mildew control failures in numerous vineyards in Oregon were associated with mildew populations resistant to both QoI (FRAC group 11) and DMI (FRAC group 3) fungicides.
+Surveys of all Oregon appellations demonstrated that more than 90% of mildew samples had resistance to one or both fungicides classes.

-In 2016 and 2017, there were widespread control failures in Oregon, Washington and California.
-Recently, there has been a shift to using FRAC groups 7 and 13 fungicides but unfortunately we have now found powdery mildew isolates resistant to both of these fungicide classes.
-Thus, there is a clear need to understand how fungicide resistance persists in a population in order to develop strategies to mitigate resistance.
+In 2016 and 2017, widespread control failures were reported in Oregon, Washington and California.
+Recently, we have detected powdery mildew isolates resistant to both FRAC 7 and FRAC 13 fungicides, indicating these fungicide classes are also at risk.
+These data indicate there is a clear need to understand how fungicide resistance persists in a population in order to develop strategies to mitigate resistance.

 Progress so far:

-QoI-resistant chasmothecia—the mildew’s over-wintering structure—were not detected as long into the spring season as wild-type chasmothecia, indicating that QoI resistance affects the ability of mildew to overwinter.
-The frequency of QoI-resistant mildew in vineyards that have stopped using DMI and QoI fungicides has also significantly declined to very low levels.
-All these data indicate that QoI-resistant isolates are less fit, indicating that we may be able to effectively use QoI fungicides again.
+QoI resistance in chasmothecia (the overwintering structure) and released ascospores decreases in frequency as the winter progresses such that it is very rare once bud break occurs.
+The frequency of QoI resistant mildew in vineyards that have stopped using DMI and QoI fungicides has also significantly declined to very low levels since 2016.
+All these data indicate that QoI resistant isolates are less fit (lower reproduction and survival rates) and indicate that we may be able to effectively use QoI fungicides again.

-There appears to be good correlation between frequency of the Y136F genetic mutation and the rate of DMI fungicide tolerated by most powdery mildew isolates.
+There appears to be good correlation between the frequency of the Y136F genetic mutation and the rate of DMI fungicide tolerated by most powdery mildew isolates.
 However, there are isolates for which the presence of the Y136F mutation is not diagnostic for DMI tolerance.
-These results indicate that air or glove sampling (i.e. samples that aggregate several isolates) are not suitable to detect the presence or absence of the Y136F mutation and can only be useful for isolate testing.
-(For more details, see Detecting DMI resistance in powdery mildew.)
+For more details see Detecting DMI resistance in powdery mildew.